 Step 1.
 (Adjust Toe) Make sure all tie rods are screwed all the way in and the jam nuts are loose.
-Since one end of your tie rods are right hand thread and the other is left hand thread, this allows you to grab the HD tie rod itself and either tighten or loosen it to obtain desired toe adjustment.
+Since both ends of the tie rod are right hand thread, you must remove the outer tie rod end from the hub assembly, make your adjustment in or out, then reinstall back in to hub assembly and check tow again.
+Do not install the nylon lock nut until desired toe is reached and you are finished making adjustments.
 Check toe by measuring the distance between the wheels in front of the ball joint and comparing it to the distance between the wheels behind the ball joint.

 Step 2.
 (Tighten) Once desired toe is reached, tighten the jam nuts and make sure to check them frequently.
+(Desired toe is about 1/8" toe in)